 This short break holiday will teach you all about Agroecology with some adventure thrown in and a little local culture to ensure you get the true flavour of rural Ecuadorian life during your stay.

-The capital city of Ecuador is Quito, which is situated high in the Andean Mountains.
+The capital city of Ecuador is Quito, one of four UNESCO World Heritage Sites in the country, which is situated high in the Andean Mountains.
 Ecuador is considered an incredibly diverse country, as within a 300km radius there are almost as many ecosystems as in the whole of the United States.
 Like most of South America, the official language is Spanish, and the currency is the US dollar.
 English is spoken in the holiday areas.

 Ecuador covers 256,370km square (98,985 square miles), which is approximately the same size as the state of Colorado.
 It has an estimated population of 13.7 million.
 The main attractions for visitors are the Galapagos Islands, the Amazon River and rainforest, the Napo River, the Andes, and the Avenue of Volcanoes.
 Buses are a good cheap way to travel around the mainland and they cover all the major routes.
 The views can be quite breathtaking as you travel through the mountains.

 Ecuador is an agricultural country, which grows fruit, flowers, coffee and other crops.
-Handmade crafts include pottery, jewelry, woven fabric and carved wooden animals.
+Handmade crafts include pottery, jewellery, woven fabric and carved wooden animals.

 Many ancient cultures and civilizations have influenced Ecuador.
-Archeological evidence suggests that human civilizations were established there as long ago as 3500BC.
+Archaeological evidence suggests that human civilizations were established there as long ago as 3500BC.
 Civilizations such as the Valdivas, the Machalilla, the Quitos and the Canari had their own distinctive architecture, pottery and religions.
-It is thought that pre-Colombian societies worked with platinum in Ecuador long before it was used in Europe.
+It is thought that pre-Colombian societies worked with platinum here long before it was used in Europe.

 The Roman Catholic faith has a large influence on the culture of Ecuador.
 Most festivals and annual parades are celebrating religious festivals and incorporate many traditions, icons and rites.